bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:37 PM CT, March 11</p>
+<p class="updated_time"> Latest data: 12:03 AM CT, March 12</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 70°, which is 7° *colder* than yesterday.
-Tomorrow is expected to be 24° *colder* than today.
+Today's high is 46°, which is 24° *colder* than yesterday.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

-- 35°
+- 34°
-- Mostly Clear
+- Overcast
-- 80% humidity
+- 84% humidity
-- 9 mph wind
+- 10 mph wind
-- 31% cloud cover
+- 100% cloud cover
-- 34 AQI 🟩
+- 35 AQI 🟩
 - 0.8 inches of rain in the past 24 hours